okfn/opendefinition/source/open-definition-dev.markdown

 ### 1. Access

-The **work** shall be available as a whole and at no more than a reasonable reproduction cost, preferably downloading via the Internet without charge.
+The **work** shall be available as a whole and at no more than a reasonable reproduction cost, preferably downloadable via the Internet without charge.
 The **work** must also be available in a convenient and modifiable form.
 The **license** may require the work to be available in a convenient and modifiable form.